Information for the Nebraska OverDrive Libraries Group

 (Budget)

-Annual participation fees submitted by
+Annual participation fees submitted by participating libraries, in

 The group has typically divided the budget as